Look no further!

 What type of kernels?

 In the grocery store, you will find three basic types of kernels, white, yellow and mushroom.
-Yellow is the most popular type that is eaten, white is similar with a more tender texture, and mushroom popcorn that pops up big and fluffy.
+Yellow is the most popular type that is eaten, white is similar but with a more tender texture, and mushroom popcorn that pops up big and fluffy.
 Mushroom popcorn is best for heavy coatings like chocolate and caramel.
 For this easy Thanksgiving appetizer, we are going to use yellow popcorn.

 How to Make Popcorn

 This sounds so simple, right?
 I’ve learned that there are lots of options out there and I’ve tried most of them.
-I’ve recently been obssesed with the Whirly Pop.
+I’ve recently been obsessed with the Whirly Pop.
 It’s a pan with a metal bar inside that you spin so as to not allow the popcorn kernels to sit in the oil too long.
 I’ve made it many times and the popcorn always turns out great.
 The only downside is that you are sitting and stirring the pot for what seems like forever.
 Also, the Whirly Popped popcorn is cooked in oil.
 For this recipe, I wanted air-popped popcorn since I would be adding oil for flavor later.

-Enter the Hot Pop.
+Enter Hot Pop.
 It’s a great air popper that is super simple to use.
 You put the kernels in the bottom, put the lid on and press the popcorn button on your microwave.
 That’s it!
 You get a huge bowl of air-popped popcorn with little to no kernels left on the bottom.
 Made of silicone, it’s easy to clean and collapsible which is very much appreciated to those of us with limited kitchen space.
 I’m not alone in my love for the Hot Pop, it has thousands of five-star reviews on Amazon.

 How to get the Truffle Flavor